Microsoft Fabric - Power BI

 Documenting and cataloging Microsoft Fabric - Power BI

-Due to an issue on Microsoft's side, PowerBI import does not return correct data.
-Until the issue is fixed or we find a workaround, please do not import changes from PowerBI environments.
+Due to an issue on Microsoft's side, PowerBI Pro import does not return correct data.
+We are working on a workaround, in the meantime, please do not import changes from PowerBI environments.

 Prerequisities